 Maybe you’re looking for a variable magnification muzzleloader optic.
 In that case, the Genesis Scope could have you covered and then some.

 The Genesis Scope is a great piece of equipment designed for use with a cantilever mounting system.
-It doesn’t come with the mounting rings you need to start using it, unfortunately, but it does have a very durable design that should withstand wet or foggy environments without issues.
+I found it doesn’t come with the mounting rings you need to start using it, unfortunately, but it does have a very durable design that should withstand wet or foggy environments without issues.

-The scope is also bolstered by included flip-open lens caps, which protect the glass lenses from the elements.
+The scope is also bolstered by included flip-open lens caps, which protect the glass lenses.
 More importantly, the lenses are protected by special coatings that boost light transmission beyond what you might expect from a muzzleloader scope of this caliber and price.
+After multiple days of usage in varying light conditions, I found the glass clarity and reticle sharpness to be very good across the entire magnification range.
+Images remained crisp and easy to focus on.
 It’s not extremely expensive, but still provides excellent light transmission and color contrast performance in my experience.

 Then there’s the fact that this Genesis Scope comes with a lifetime warranty.
 If you notice any issues with the scope due to a manufacturing issue, you can get it replaced at no additional cost.
 That’s a lot of extra value for money, which I always appreciate in my muzzleloader rifle scope optics.